Einstein notation: Superscripts and subscripts versus only subscripts

-In the presence of a non-degenerate form (an isomorphism V → V, for instance a Riemannian metric or Minkowski metric), one can raise and lower indices.
+In the presence of a non-degenerate form (an isomorphism $V \to V^*$, for instance a Riemannian metric or Minkowski metric), one can raise and lower indices.

-A basis gives such a form (via the dual basis), hence when working on R^{n} with a Euclidean metric and a fixed orthonormal basis, one has the option to work with only subscripts.
+A basis gives such a form (via the dual basis), hence when working on $\mathbb{R}^n$ with a Euclidean metric and a fixed orthonormal basis, one has the option to work with only subscripts.

 However, if one changes coordinates, the way that coefficients change depends on the variance of the object, and one cannot ignore the distinction; see Covariance and contravariance of vectors.

 Mnemonics

-In the above example, vectors are represented as n × 1 matrices (column vectors), while covectors are represented as 1 × n matrices (row covectors).
+In the above example, vectors are represented as $n \times 1$ matrices (column vectors), while covectors are represented as $1 \times n$ matrices (row covectors).

 When using the column vector convention: